AT-backbone/Cap-PHP-library/README.md

 # Cap-PHP Library / Cap Creator
 A common alerting protocol library for processing and producing XML-CAP's from a JQuery HTML form.

-It's an Open Source software (written in PHP) designed for users of common alerting protocol Version 1.2 like
+It's an Open Source software (written in PHP) designed for users of the OASIS common alerting protocol like
 * software developers,
 * hazard authorities for any warnings
 * CAP - Starters